All Episodes

 And in fact, let me find it here.

-And the the headline, Obama's Simple Promises Vex.
+And the headline, Obama's Simple Promises Vex Complex Health Rollout.

-And what this story let me here's the lead.
+And what this story, let me tell, here's the lead.

-Yes, you see, because the American people are so stupid, they would have never understood it.
+Yes, you see, because the American people are so stupid, they would have never understood it if Obama had said that his health care law was going to make premiums and deductibles triple.

 The simpletons in this country wouldn't have understood it.